 Maurice stepped into the pit, a half-acre square crater made bright as a morning wheat field by several brilliant globs of molten steel on the ground.
 Striding along, he gazed as a 200-ton furnace creaked forward, tilted with a grinding whine, and poured a glowing stream into a five-foot tall ladle, hanging from an electric crane.
 A dizzying burst of sparks shot out of the ladle, sailing quite a distance outside the pit.
 Maurice noticed several men near the pit area slapping at sparks that had landed on their clothes.
 As the ladle brimmed with molten fluid, the furnace tilted upright, and the glowing liquid sloshed and spilled from the ladle onto the floor, leaving more molten clumps – too hot to clean up yet.

-Exiting the pit on the other side, Maurice spotted his pit gang off to the side.
+Exiting the pit on the other side, Maurice spotted his pit gang several feet from the edge.
 But in the vague light, he only saw two of the five-man crew.
 Both white.
 Both sitting on wooden crates.

 Maurice came up to Hans Schiller, a lean five-foot-ten German in loose corduroy pants and a blue collared shirt unbuttoned at the neck.